YiqiSun1/YiqiSun1/README.md

-- Hi, I’m Yiqi (Andy) Sun
+- Hi, I’m Yiqi (Andy) Sun, growing up in Shenzhen, China
-- I am studying Economics / Data Science
+- I am studying Economics / Data Science.
+Looking for full time job starting in May, 2026
-- I am interested in applying Data techniques to all sort of areas
+- I am interested in utilizing engineering, Data Science, and Macro analysis to different fields to create values, support decision making, and thoery-proving
-- I’m looking to collaborate on anything
+- I am looking to collaborate on anything.
+Please reach out for queries (ysun26@cmc.edu)
-- How to reach me ysun26@cmc.edu

 <!---
 YiqiSun1/YiqiSun1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.